AxBolduc/personal-website/src/data/projects/movie-tracker.md

 ---
 title: Movie Tracker
-description: A web app built in Next.js and the T3 stack to track movies you've watched.
+description: A web app built on the T3 stack to track the movies you've watched
 publishDate: 01 Jan 2022
 ---

+A full stack web app built on the T3 stack to track the movies you've watched

+## Technologies:
+- NextJS - React framework
+- tRPC - Frontend/Backend connector for elegant API calls
+- NextAuth - OAuth library used to authenticate with Trakt.tv
+- Tailwind - CSS utility class library used for easy styling
+- Zod - TS Validation library

+## Links
+A live version of the application can be found [here](https://movies.axbolduc.com)
+The source code can be found on [my github](https://github.com/axbolduc/watched-movies)